Himeos/journal/README.md

 ## Incomplete Features
 The following features are currently in progress and not fully functional:
 - **Following Other Users**:
   - The system allows users to follow other users, but the functionality is incomplete.
-At the moment, users can follow others, but there are no further actions or features available (like viewing posts from followed users or notifications).
-This part of the app is under development and is not yet usable.
+At the moment, users can follow others, and see their posts but there are no further actions or features available.
+This feature is incomplete.

 ## Installation